 twice enigmatic Nematoplexus

-described in under the heading Enigmatic
+mentioned in under the heading Enigmatic

-Organisms, are supposed to be produced
+Organisms are supposed to be produced

-inside "branching knots" although tube branching
+inside "branch knots" although branching

-has never been seen there.
+apparently has never been seen there.

-surprising for their features:
+They are quite surprising for their features:

 - tube diameters >20Ám, 30Ám at the base,